nak/pytest_mproc/docsrc/index.rst

 refers to the orchestrator of the tests, responsible for overseeing test execution and reporting results to the user.
 The term 'worker' is used to specify a single process running on a node that is doing the actual test execution.
 The main node can distribute tests across multiple other nodes, with multiple worker processes executing within each node.
-Parallelization across multiple machines is an advanced topic described below.
+Parallelization across multiple machines is an advanced topic described toward the end of this document.

 Disabling *pytest_mproc* from Command Line
 ------------------------------------------